 - Once the IEP team has decided that Special Needs Transportation is required for your child, the case manager will turn in paperwork to the Special Services office.
 To arrange for the transportation please allow three to five days for the paperwork to be processed.

 - When deciding your child’s pick up/drop-off location please consider that it must be a consistent location.
 It is not possible to change the location on a day to day basis.
 If the location you picked doesn’t work on a certain day then it is your responsibility to transport your child.

 - To make any changes to your child’s transportation you will need to contact their case manager/teacher at school.
-The case manager will once again have to notify the Special Services office in writing of the change, so once again please allow a two to three day window before the changes take effect.
+The case manager will once again have to notify the Special Services office in writing of the change, so once again please allow a three to five day window before the changes take effect.

-- Once your child’s transportation has been processed and is ready to take effect, Trish Delcourt at the Special Services office will call you with the bus number(s) and pick up/drop off times.
-Please know there is a 15 minute window on either side of the pick up/drop off times that you are told.
+- Once your child’s transportation has been processed and is ready to take effect, Hope McCrary from the ECSE office will call you with the bus number(s) and pick up/drop off times.
+Please know there is a 10 minute window on either side of the pick up/drop off times that you are told.

-- Please Note: If you have waited 15 minutes and the bus has still not shown up to pick up/drop off your child, or if you would like to report another bus related issue please call Trish at 214-3464 who will help you find a solution to your issue.
+- Please Note: If you have waited 10 minutes and the bus has still not shown up to pick up/drop off your child, or if you would like to report another bus related issue please call STA at 214-3860 who will help you find a solution to your issue.

 - For many of the children on Special Needs Transportation the IEP team must determine who assists/supervises the child on and off the bus.
 The bus driver cannot leave the bus: